Ebazhanov/linkedin-skill-assessments-quizzes/mongodb/mongodb-quiz.md

 - [ ] max
 - [ ] skip

 #### Q18.
-We have a collection named restaurants with the geographical information stored in the location property, how do you create a geospatial index on it?
+You have a collection named restaurants with the geographical information stored in the location property, how do you create a geospatial index on it?

 - [x] `db.restaurants.CreateIndex({location: "2dsphere"})`
 - [ ] `db.restaurants.geospatial({location: "2dsphere"})`